UAE Family Visa & Sponsorship: Eligibility, Requirements & Process

 • Valid UAE Residency: Only residents with a valid UAE visa can sponsor dependents.

 • Eligible Relationships: You can sponsor immediate family—spouse, children, and parents.
-In certain cases, siblings or stepchildren may also be eligible.
+In some cases, siblings or stepchildren may also be eligible.

 Before applying, you’ll need to gather the following documents: